lamvann/gopro-youtube-livestream/README.md

 Needs at least 2 interfaces.
 My setup was a WiFi connection to GoPro, Ethernet Connection to Internet

-* Step 1:
-Download and uncompress the contents of this repository onto your desktop
+* Step 1: Download and uncompress the contents of this repository onto your desktop

-* Step 2:
-Open terminal on mac (<kbd>⌘ + spacebar</kbd> then type "terminal" and press enter)
+* Step 2: Open terminal on mac (<kbd>⌘ + spacebar</kbd> then type "terminal" and press enter)

-* Step3:
-Go to folder containing scripts: `cd ~/Desktop/gopro-youtube-livestream`
+* Step 3: Go to folder containing scripts: `cd ~/Desktop/gopro-youtube-livestream`

 * Step 4: Give execution rights to both scripts `chmod +x golive.sh ; chmod +x test.sh`